10-Minute Whipped Feta Dip

 Spoon the dip into a bowl and drizzle with additional olive oil and additional lemon zest (optional).

-served dip in ceramic bowl with crispy pita chips.
+whipped feta dip recipe with pita chips.

 Step 3: Serve.